tmsalab/simcdm/cran-comments.md

 0 errors | 0 warnings | 1 note

-Days since last update: 1

 Possibly mis-spelled words in DESCRIPTION:
   Culpepper (22:5, 23:5)
   Torre (24:11)
   de (24:5)

-- We are issuing a patch for the package 1 day after it was listed because of a compilation failure on Solaris, which is caused by an ambiguous overload of the `pow()` function.
+- We are issuing a patch for the package to address an issue with the unit tests governing the random number generation.
 - Regarding mis-spellings:
   - `Culpepper`, `de`, and `Torre` are either parts of names or lastnames.